nathan-barry/poor-mans-apple-intelligence/README.md

 # Poor Man's Apple Intelligence

-Shortcuts are super powerful!
-By giving Claude (or any other model supporting MCPs) access to one predefined massive Apple Shortcut (which is a bunch of if statements doing different actions), we can let Claude do some things that Apple Intelligence can (and some things that it can't!)
+This is a Python-based Model Context Protocol (MCP) server that exposes a suite of tools which allows Claude (or any other model supporting MCPs) to do things that Apple Intelligence can (and some things that it can't!) via Shortcuts.
+Each tool corresponds to a function in the given shortcut (e.g., sending messages, making calls, managing calendar events).
+Under the hood, the server builds a four-line payload, pipes it into the `shortcuts` CLI, and returns the shortcut’s response which is then given back to Claude.

 ![Demo](demo.gif)

 ### Complete list of features:

-* Send text messages
+* Send text messages via iMessage
-* Call someone
+* Call a contact
-* Facetime someone
+* Facetime a contact
 * Send an email
 * Retrieve all contacts (context for Claude)
 * List past calendar events (context for Claude)